Aamirsindhi/vscode-docs/docs/copilot/setup.md

 ---
 # Set up GitHub Copilot in VS Code

+This guidThis guide walks you through setting up GitHub Copilot in Visual Studio Code.
+To use Copilot in VS Code, you need to have access to GitHub Copilot with your GitHub account and have the Copilot extensions installed in VS Code.
 This guide walks you through setting up GitHub Copilot in Visual Studio Code.
+To use Copilot in VS Code, you need to have access to GitHub Copilot with your GitHub account and have the Copilot extensions installed in VS Code. e walks you through setting up GitHub Copilot in Visual Studio Code.
 To use Copilot in VS Code, you need to have access to GitHub Copilot with your GitHub account and have the Copilot extensions installed in VS Code.

 > [!TIP]
 > If you don't yet have a Copilot subscription, you can use Copilot for free by signing up for the [Copilot Free plan](https://github.com/github-copilot/signup) and get a monthly limit of completions and chat interactions.